Wendover

-Wendover is a town (Note: Wendover is occasionally referred to as a village.
-For example, the Wendover conservation area appraisal states "Although Wendover identifies itself as a village, and is maintained by a Parish rather than a Town Council, the history of the settlement is very much that of a small market town.") and civil parish at the foot of the Chiltern Hills in Buckinghamshire, England.
-It is situated at the point where the main road across the Chilterns between London and Aylesbury intersects with the once important road along the foot of the Chilterns.
-The town is 35 mi north west of London and 5 mi south east of Aylesbury.
+Wendover is a town (Note: Wendover is occasionally referred to as a village; for example, the Wendover conservation area appraisal states "Although Wendover identifies itself as a village, and is maintained by a Parish rather than a Town Council, the history of the settlement is very much that of a small market town.") and civil parish at the foot of the Chiltern Hills in Buckinghamshire, England.
+It is situated at the point where the main road across the Chilterns between London and Aylesbury intersects with the once important road along the foot of the hill.
+The town lies 35 mi north-west of London and 5 mi south-east of Aylesbury.

 The parish has an area of 5832 acres and had, at the time of the 2011 census, a population of 7,399.
 Outside Wendover, the parish is mainly arable and also contains several hamlets in the surrounding hills.
-Wendover has a weekly market, and has had a market charter since 1464.
+Wendover has a weekly market and has had a market charter since 1464.